YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-[NO]F[REEZE]*

-Freezes or prevents updates all regions of the current global directory.
+Freezes or prevents updates on all regions of the current global directory.

 * The FREEZE qualifier freezes all GDS regions except those previously frozen by another process.
 Regions frozen by a particular process are associated with that process.
 * A frozen region may be unfrozen for updates in one of two ways: The process which froze the region may unfreeze it with the -NOFREEZE qualifier; or another process may override the freeze in conjunction with the -OVERRIDE qualifier.
 For more information on a preferred method of manipulating FREEZE, refer to “FREEZE ”.